What do Lyme disease, mold, fasting, ketosis, and Alzheimer's disease all have in common?

 This is very big news.
 Very big buckshot—or very big BS—depending on your cognitive bias.

 Could this really be the end of Alzheimer's, the end of the long goodbye?
-Time will tell.
+Now is your chance to find out for yourself.
+Because I’m giving it away.

 Personally, I can’t ignore the data.
 Can you?